evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 -   `shallow_clone`: Sets `clone_depth` to 100, if not already set.
 -   `recurse_submodules`: automatically initialize and update each submodule in the repository, including any nested submodules.
--   `full_clone`: This option is only affects for GitHub merge queue and pull requests tasks.
+-   `full_clone`: This option is only affects for GitHub merge queue, pull requests tasks, and mainline commits.
 By default (false), it will only clone the head branch and git metadata (tags, etc).
 If set to true, it will always clone the entire repository and all branches.

 The parameters for each module are: